×

 For a duvet fort to be an effective acoustic treatment option, it needs to be covered all the way around; this doesn’t only trap the sound, the air gets trapped, and it quickly heats up with a human body in the room.

-Squeakycheese Productions low > mid-priced environment
+Squeakycheese Productions low to mid-priced environment

 Squeakycheese Productions is an excellent example of some other aspects of acoustic treatment and points out some potential issues.